15 companion plants for raspberries (and what not to plant nearby)

 Yarrow is similar to tansy in that it helps protect your crop from unwanted bugs and pests—but does attract beneficial pollinators.
 It’s also a beautiful flower that will add a visual appeal that pairs nicely with raspberries.

-Marigolds make good neighbors because they brighten up your garden, adding to its beauty, but rest assured they are more useful than just good looks!
-Many gardeners swear by Marigolds, promising that they are the best plants acting as an undeniable, natural pest repellent because of the specific scent they produce.
+Marigolds make good neighbors because they brighten up your garden, adding to its beauty, but rest assured, they are more useful than just good looks!
+Many gardeners swear by Marigolds, promising they are the best plants acting as an undeniable, natural pest repellent because of their specific scent.
 Marigolds will also grow well with raspberry fertilizer added to the ground around the canes.

-Oats are a cool-weather crop, generally great at helping prevent weeds from getting out of control and stopping other erosion.
+Oats (Avena sativa L.) are a cool-weather crop, generally great at helping prevent weeds from getting out of control and stopping other erosion.
 Spring oats also improve soil conditions for surrounding crops like raspberries.

-Legumes are the best companion plants because they are fantastic nitrogen fixers, improving the soil conditions by adding needed nutrients, and in turn, supporting the best possible growth for surrounding plants such as raspberries.
+Peas and other similar legumes are wonderful companion plants because they are fantastic nitrogen fixers, improving the soil conditions by adding needed nutrients and supporting the best possible growth for surrounding plants such as raspberries.

 Alfalfa is another great cover crop for raspberries.
 As mentioned before, cover crops add useful nutrients to the soil, helping nearby neighbors.
 Cover crops can also help prevent unwanted erosion too.
 Finding a cover crop that you love is a great way to provide natural support to your soil.